-Within this context, we at Greenfibres aim:
+Within this context we at Greenfibres aim:

 To pay a fair price for goods or services and to use local labour wherever possible.
 (2)

-To minimize â€œtextile-milesâ€ and to help re-establish and support local textile production and manufacture in the UK.
+To minimize â€œtextile-milesâ€ and to help re-establish and support local textile production and manufacture in the UK and Europe.
 (4)

-To conduct the running of a business in ethical, mindful and responsible way, including the actions taken, operating principles and service providers used.
+To conduct the running of a business in an ethical, mindful and responsible way, including the actions taken, operating principles and service providers used.
 (5)

 To contribute to the education of the general public on organic textiles and related issues (e.g. GM cotton and working conditions of textile workers).
 (6)

 1. At Greenfibres we are passionate about the environment that we live in and are part of.
-We will go to great lengths to ensure that any products we source do as little damage to the environment as possible.
+We go to great lengths to ensure that any products we source do as little damage to the environment as possible.
 This decision process begins at the seed level.
 Often the choice is quite a simple one: organic or conventional.
 And since organic farming inhibits the use of artificial fertilizers, herbicides, insecticides, defoliants or any other man-made chemicals, the choice is obvious to us.
 In our opinion organic farming offers the only sustainable option for the future of food and textile production.
 Its techniques are far more in harmony with the natural rhythms of the world around us and aim to mimic nature by not creating monocultures or soils that are reliant on chemicals in order to maintain even the lowest levels of fertility.
 Hence, we choose organic fabrics over conventional fabrics.
 Organic cotton, organic wool and, to a lesser extent, organic linen are becoming more and more widely available, which makes it easier for us to take the position that, for example, we will not offer a cotton product unless it is organic.
 On the other hand, hemp that can be used for textiles is not yet really grown or produced organically.
-However, the fact that it grows prolifically without the need for fertilizers or pesticides and is such a beneficial crop for farmers and the soil, has helped us in our decision to stock hemp products.
+However, the fact that it grows prolifically without the need for fertilizers or pesticides and is such a beneficial crop for farmers and the soil, has helped us in our decision to support the hemp textile industry where possible.

 2. There is no point in selling a product made with organic materials if it has been made under compromised working conditions.
 We will not source products from companies that use or condone such practices or which contravene human rights in any way shape or form.
 Organizations that supply Greenfibres must comply with the Code of Conduct as contained in the Global Organic Textile Standards.
-Further to this, we make every effort to use as much local and small-scale labour as possible.
+Further to this, we make every effort to use as much local and small-scale production facilities as possible.
 We have a facility in Plymouth that we use to produce some of our own-label, hand-made goods and garments.
 We treat staff as stakeholders and pay people above average wages for the work being done given the area we operate in.
-Furthermore we are against increasing disparities of incomes and undertake to never have the highest earner in the company making more than 5 times the wage of the lowest earner.
+Furthermore we are against increasing disparities of incomes and undertake to never have the highest earner in the company making more than 3 times the wage of the lowest earner.

-4. For many people, the concept of â€œfood-milesâ€ introduced the ideas of carbon foot-printing, and the considerations around air-freighted food highlighted the complexity of the total energy and human cost of a product.
-The issues around textiles are at least as difficult as food products.
-Raw materials have a range of different life cycles, and trying to unpick a garmentâ€™s history can throw up all types of questions.
-We try to manufacture as many of our products in the West Country as we possibly can.
-By supporting a small manufacturing facility just outside of Plymouth, we hope to send a message that “made in the UK” matters and that we intend to do our part to reinvigorate the local textile skill base.
+4. For many people, the concept of â€œfood-milesâ€ introduced the ideas of a lower carbon footprint, and the considerations around air-freighted food highlighted the complexity of the total energy and human cost of a product.
+The issues around textiles are at least as damaging as food products, as raw materials have a range of different life cycles, and trying to unpick a garmentâ€™s history can throw up all types of transport and energy questions.
+We keep textile miles in focus when sourcing new products and endeavour to keep these low and under 1,000 miles if possible.

-we use electricity from renewable sources â€“ Good Energy
+- use electricity from renewable sources (Good Energy)

-we use local companies where possible â€“ local accountants, cardboard recyclers, printers etc.
+- use local companies where possible â€“ local accountants, cardboard recyclers, printers, hardware shop, electricians, cleaners (who use Sonett products), etc.

-This document was first written in November 1996 and subject to a bi-annual review (last done October 2016).
+This document was first written in November 1996 and subject to a bi-annual review (last done 26th February 2019).